Skip to main content Go to home page

 A home is only eligible to receive the HomeBuilder Grant once.

-Eligible contracts entered into between 4 June 2020 and 31 December 2020
+The contract is signed between 4 June 2020 and 31 December 2020 to:

 In all cases, construction cannot have commenced before 4 June 2020.
 However, it must commence within 18 months of entering into the eligible HomeBuilder contract.

-Construction must be undertaken by a registered or licensed building service 'contractor' who is named as a builder on the building licence or permit.
+Construction must be undertaken by a registered or licensed building service contractor who is named as a builder on the building licence or permit.

 • Where an eligible contract is entered into before 29 November 2020, the registered builder or developer must have a valid licence or registration before 4 June 2020.